 Hypovolemia is a low level of fluid in the body.
-Lower levels of blood make it difficult to get nutrients and oxygen to the entire body.
-Hypovolemia will affect the entire body but certain organs are at higher risk of damage.
-Organs that are very active like the heart, kidney, brain, and liver are at higher risk of harm.
+Lower levels of blood make it hard to get nutrients and oxygen to the body.
+The heart, kidney, brain, and liver are at higher risk of harm.
 Treatment is needed right away.

 Copyright © Nucleus Medical Media, Inc.

 Hypovolemia is more common in infants who are sick and have fever, vomiting, and diarrhea.
 Other things that may raise the risk are:

 You will be asked about your baby’s symptoms and health history.
 A physical exam will be done.

 Your doctor may check your baby’s blood flow by putting pressure on a nail bed.

 The cause of the hypervolemia will need to be treated.
 The goal of treatment is to replace fluids.
 This can be done with rehydration therapy.

 Hypovolemia may be offering extra fluids to a baby who has vomiting, diarrhea, or fever.

 Healthy Children—American Academy of Pediatrics

 Caring for Kids—Canadian Pediatric Society